logicly-au/pmhc-mds-user-documentation/doc/users.rst

    them to the PMHC MDS.
 They will also be sent an SMS containing a verification code.
 The user will need to follow the instructions in the email before they can gain access to the system.
 See :ref:`accepting-invitation` This invitation will be valid for 7 days.
-Invitations are listed in the **View Users** table until accepted.
+Invitations are listed in the **View Invitations** table.
 8. When the user has accepted the invitation you will be sent an email to let you know.
    This user will then be listed in the **View Users** table